amankumar100/Code-Clause-Handwritten-Digit-Recognition-Project1/README.md

 Limits:
 There may be chances that code might not work properly.
 Suppose if you draw 7 it tells you 8, this is due to AI recognization capacity but rest of the time it will work properly.

+Step 1: Install all the necessary libraries or packages previously before running it.
+I have mentioned at the beginning.

-Create a python file.
-Copy-paste my below code from line 1 to line 85. save it.
-Then create another python file copy-paste my below code from line 90 to line 157 and save it.
-Then run the first python file wait for few minutes then run the next code.
-Be sure to install the necessary libraries or packages previously before running it.
+Step 2: Create a python file.

+Step 3: Copy-paste my below code between the line 1 and line 85.
+Save it.
+Don't include line 1 and line 85.

+Step 4: Then create another python file copy-paste my below code between the line 90 and line 157 and save it.
+Don't include line 90 and line 157.

+Step 5: Then run the first python file wait for few minutes then run the next code.

+You can use any python code editor or app.
+I have used only VSCode.
+You can also use Jupyter Notebook, Google collab or any other editor you want.

 # Python Code for training the data.